-DEPARTMENT OF PATHOLOGY - RT TRACK
+DEPARTMENT OF PATHOLOGY - RT TRACK STATEMENT OF UNIT NORMS, EXPECTATIONS, AND STANDARDS OF EXCELLENCE

-In the Department of Pathology, faculty members on the RT track are expected to participate actively and contribute to the Best Practices in Pathology Education Learning Community, an activity hosted by the Department's Division of Pathology Education.
-Through participation in monthly learning groups, all faculty members are expected to achieve an exceptionally high level of creativity and effectiveness in delivering education to medical students, pathology residents, and continuing education for physicians who interface with the Department of Pathology.
+In the Department of Pathology, faculty members on the RT track are expected to participate actively in College of Medicine educational endeavors.
+All faculty members are expected to achieve an exceptionally high level of creativity and effectiveness in delivering education to graduate students, medical students, pathology residents, and continuing education for physicians who interface with the Department of Pathology.
 Assessment of excellence is conducted by the Department's Division of Pathology Education.